Commencement Speakers

 Portrait of Sean Williams

-I am an ethnomusicologist—an anthropologist of music—and I teach music and cultural studies.
-My interests include liminality, language, gender, religion, and food; because of teaching with so many colleagues, those interests have expanded to include so much more.
-I have been very fortunate to teach with specialists in theater, physics, philosophy, psychology, agriculture, film, writing, cultural studies, linguistics, history, marine biology, literature, and more.
-It has given me both breadth and depth in my teaching, along with the opportunity to observe outstanding colleagues at work.
+Sean Williams is an ethnomusicologist—an anthropologist of music—and she teaches music and cultural studies.
+Her interests include liminality, language, gender, religion, and food; because of teaching with so many colleagues, those interests have expanded to include so much more.
+She has been very fortunate to teach with specialists in theater, physics, philosophy, psychology, agriculture, film, writing, cultural studies, linguistics, history, marine biology, literature and more.
+It has given her both breadth and depth in her teaching, along with the opportunity to observe outstanding colleagues at work.

-I teach my students to play and sing in whatever genre and language we explore.
-My best teaching occurs when my students and I can work as a team to explore and understand together.
-We ask questions, we experience deep listening, and we highlight our observations and critical thinking above whether something “rocks” or “sucks.”
-Because music is always best understood in combination with an issue—politics, spirituality, liminality, language—our contextualization of music yields the clearest results.
+Sean teachers her students to play and sing in whatever genre and language they explore.
+Her best teaching occurs when she and her students can work as a team to explore and understand together.
+We ask questions, we experience deep listening and we highlight our observations and critical thinking above whether something “rocks” or “sucks.”
+Because music is always best understood in combination with an issue—politics, spirituality, liminality, language— our contextualization of music yields the clearest results.

 Undergraduate Student Speaker